upmelih/dev-finder/README.md

 https://my-json-server.typicode.com/<your-github-username>/<your-github-repo>
 ```

-To use `my-json-server`, make sure your `db.json` is located at the repo root.
+To use `my-json-server`, make sure your `db.json` file is located at the repository root.

+**\*NOTE**: my-json-server have some limitations.
+For example, you'll not be able to add any data into the server db.\*

 ### Setup